Drugs and Medications to Avoid if You Have COPD Vector

 6. Beta-Blockers

-Beta-blockers are medications primarily used to treat high blood pressure, heart arrhythmias, and angina by blocking the effects of adrenaline on the heart and blood vessels.
+Beta-blockers are commonly prescribed to manage high blood pressure, heart arrhythmias, and angina by blocking the effects of adrenaline on the heart and blood vessels.

 Examples: